How will you be assessed?

 Top Tip: “Our assessors are here to get the best out of you, they are not trying to trip you up or trick you, remember they want you to do well and you will shine.”
 Amelia, Student Recruitment team

-An interview with a senior person from the business area you’ve applied to join.
-We’ll ask you to complete some exercises and do a presentation too.
+A live video interview with a senior person from the business area you’ve applied to join.
+As part of your interview, you’ll also be asked to do a short presentation.
 Don’t worry, you’ll get all the details beforehand, so you’ll have plenty of time to prepare.

 Summer Vacation Scheme